brimdata/zed/docs/zed/README.md

 ```
 zed init [path]
 ```
-A new lake is initialized wiht the `init` command.
+A new lake is initialized with the `init` command.
 The `path` argument is a [storage path](#12-storage-layer) and is optional.
 If not present, the path is taken from the ZED_LAKE environment variable, which must be defined.